chgrier/TapCount/README.md

 # Talking Lab Counter

-###A talking counter with a choice of voices and sounds.
+###A counter app for iOS that uses voice synthesis to differentiate counts.

 ######Description:
 Talking Lab Counter speaks your totals so you can focus on your lab counts.
 No need to look up to see if you've added to the correct column--the app says the total in a distinct voice or pitch to differentiate each counter.